4 Style Bloggers Share Their Entire Travel Beauty Routines

-We managed to get three of our favorite style bloggers—Chriselle Lim of The Chriselle Factor, Natalie Suarez of Natalie Off Duty, and Shea Marie of Peace Love Shea—away from their jet setting for a couple minutes to share their best-kept travel beauty secrets (including the exact products they never leave home without).
+We managed to get four of our favorite style bloggers—Chriselle Lim of The Chriselle Factor, Natalie Suarez of Natalie Off Duty, Shea Marie of Peace Love Shea, and Jacey Duprie of Damsel in Dior—away from their jet setting for a couple minutes to share their best-kept travel beauty secrets (including the exact products they never leave home without).

 Keep flipping to see their best travel beauty tips!

 When it comes to avoiding post-flight puffy face syndrome, Lim employs one tried-and-true trick: “Icing [your] face will help with swelling and any puffiness!” she says.
 “Especially when I’m flying, I like to ask the flight attendants for a cup of ice, and I’ll usually wrap the ice in a small hand towel, and start icing my face.”
 She says her face and eyes tend to swell up in the air, so she always ices them toward the end of my plane ride.
 “It also tightens the skin and minimizes the pores!” she says.
 “I also like doing this before I apply my makeup.”

 Here are even more ways you can use ice in your beauty routine.

 Lim: “My three must-have beauty products when I’m traveling are an invisible sleeping mask (I particularly love the one ($23) from Laneige, as it adds extreme moisture to your skin), the Advance Night Repair ($92) from Estée Lauder (I’m able to use this also as an overnight serum on the plane, and then use this as a skin revitalizer off the plane), and Avène Thermal Spring Spray ($15).”